danfuzz/samizdat/doc/shout-outs.md

 the trail for general-purpose languages that make parsing a first-class operation.

-In terms of "flavor" and "feel", the Samizdat core library was influenced by Scheme and [Underscore.js](http://underscorejs.org/).
+In terms of "flavor" and "feel," the Samizdat core library was influenced by Scheme and [Underscore.js](http://underscorejs.org/).

 The implementation tactics used to build Samizdat were informed by